 Openness, honesty and transparency were demonstrated when responding to incidents and complaints.
-The principal dentist was aware of and had systems in place to ensure compliance with the requirements of the Duty of Candour.
+The provider was aware of and had systems to ensure compliance with the requirements of the Duty of Candour.

 Staff we spoke with told us they were able to raise concerns and were encouraged to do so.
 They had confidence that these would be addressed.